Working in Bali?

-Bali is a mixture of extravagant vacation resorts sprawled along pristine sandy beaches and, local poverty.
-Most people working in Bali are employed either in the tourism industry in the south of the island, or work in subsistence farming and agriculture.
+Bali is a mixture of extravagant vacation resorts, sprawled along pristine sandy beaches, and local poverty.
+Most people are employed either in the tourism industry in the south of the island, or work in subsistence farming and agriculture.
 For expats who plan on working in Bali, the hospitality industry is the most pragmatic choice.
 As the cost of living in Bali is relatively low in comparison to other countries, most expatriates in Bali find themselves living a comfortable, almost luxurious, lifestyle.

-Anyone who starts working in Bali will quickly become aware that the largest industry on the island is agriculture, in terms of employment.
-The most important agricultural products are rice, coffee, tea, cacao, cloves, soybeans and tobacco, among others.
+Anyone who starts working in Bali will quickly become aware that the largest industry on the island is agriculture, at least in terms of employment.
+The most important agricultural products are rice, coffee, tea, cacao, cloves, soybeans, and tobacco, among others.
 However, the major contributor to Bali’s GDP is the tourism sector.

 In the 1970s, the Balinese government realized that they could not avoid the huge torrents of tourists streaming onto the island and decided to be proactive.
 Instead of rejecting the onslaught of tourists, they turned it around to make the island one of the first cultural tourism hotspots.
 This resulted in Bali becoming the showcase of Indonesia, making the Balinese island one of the wealthiest in the entire archipelago.

 Some Ideas for Expat Jobs in Bali

 If you aren’t sent to Bali on a foreign assignment or don’t decide to retire there, a good way to begin the search for a job in Bali is to find out in which areas the Balinese economy requires specialists.
-As previously mentioned, the tourist industry is booming again, so if you are qualified for a hotel or restaurant job and bring outstanding experience with you, finding a job in Bali may not be too challenging!
+As previously mentioned, the tourist industry is booming again, so if you are qualified for a hotel or restaurant job and bring outstanding experience with you, getting a job in Bali may not be too challenging!